Are You a Professional Woman and Mother to a Special Needs Child? This is For You.

 You Have Questions.
 We Have Answers.

 When should I sign up for this course?
-When I’m pregnant?
-On maternity leave?
-In the NICU?
+When I'm expecting a special needs child?
+Am out on leave?
+When my child is in school?

 Is there a particular time of day I need to log in to the course?
 And can I participate from a mobile device?

-Any time of day is a good time to log in, read the lessons, and see what other mamas are writing.
+Any time of day is a good time to log in, read the lessons, and see what other parents are writing.
 And yes, the private and secure online platform used for the course (Ruzuku) is accessible via mobile devices.
-Whether you log in during your metro commute at the beginning of the day, while your newborn is napping, or while you’re feeding your little one in a rocking chair at 3 a.m., chances are, another mama will be following along with you, posting comments at the same time!

 My schedule is so unpredictable – what if I fall behind with the lessons?

-This course is designed with the chaos of a working mom’s life in mind.
+This course is designed with the chaos of a working ’s life in mind.
 It’s easy to pick up where you left off and go at your own pace.
-The weekends are always good times to get caught up, too, because there are no new lessons on weekends.

 Will I have access to the course materials after the course is over?